rajatkumar/jest-explore-config/README.md

 Results:

--   you can create your own custom Runner (default is `jest-runner` in previous example we used `jest-circus/runner`)
+-   you can create your own custom Runner (default is `jest-runner` in previous example we used `jest-circus`)
 -   Lifecycle looks like:
     -   globalSetup
     -   `customRunner` gets initialized